Probate Court

 • A person who filed a demand for notice under MCL 700.3205 if the demand has not been withdrawn or terminated by court order.

-Service of persons who are under legal disability or otherwise represented is accomplished by serving the notice of hearing on others pursuant to MCR 105(D) as follows:
+Service of persons who are under legal disability or otherwise represented is accomplished by serving the notice of hearing on others pursuant to MCR 5.105(D) as follows:

-• The guardian of an adult or guardian ad litem of a minor or other legally disabled person.
+• The guardian or conservator of an adult or guardian ad litem of a minor or other legally incapacitated individual.

 • The trustee of a trust with respect to a beneficiary of the trust.